VladaAlek/small_basketball_game/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input "W3C CSS Validator")
 - [Python Tutor](https://pythontutor.com/ "Python Tutor") used as a visual debugger for visually analyzing code step-by-step.
 - [Jshint](<https://jshint.com/> "Jshint") used as a visual debugger and validator.
--Console reports indicate the missing parts of the code and determine the next coding steps.
+- Console reports indicate the missing parts of the code and determine the next coding steps.

 ![Console report](assets/images/console.webp)